 show more ...

 United States passport holders must have a valid passport or a Western Hemisphere Travel Initiative (WHTI) compliant document, or a government-issued photo ID, such as a driver's license, as well as proof of citizenship, such as an original or certified birth certificate.
-No visa is required for stays of 60 days for tourists, and 10 days for business travellers.
+No visa is required for stays of 60 days for tourists, or 10 days for business travellers.

 UK nationals require a valid passport or proof of citizenship, such as a birth certificate or naturalisation certificate, accompanied by an official photo ID (e.g. driver's licence), for travel to the Cayman Islands.
-No visa is required for stays of 60 days for tourists, and 10 days for business travellers; however, the length of visa-free allowance varies depending on the endorsement on the passport.
+No visa is required for stays of 60 days for tourists, or 10 days for business travellers; however, the length of visa-free allowance varies depending on the endorsement on the passport.